pswhdev/parenting_in_munich/README.md

 ### Languages Used

-- HTML, CSS, Pyhton and JavaScript
+- HTML, CSS, Python and JavaScript.

 ### Frameworks, Libraries & Programs Used